czechoa/Computer-Graphics/README.md

 3-Camera
 ==================

-The first program is a 3-camera ditching between solids.
-To solve the problem of obfuscation, I first sort the walls by Z-coordinates and then check which wall is in front of which behind.
-Then I display them according to the assumption of the painting algorithm.
+TThe first program is a 3d camera moving between solids.
+To solve the obstruction problem I used the painting algorithm.
+First I sort the walls according to Z coordinates, then based on the plane equation I check which should be displayed first and which last.

 Sample views